YiZheng11/practicas-master-bioinfo/README.md

-├── extra/                        # Helper files not used in main pipeline ├── figuras/                      # Figures generated across the analysis ├── trim.sh                       # Read trimming and basic quality filtering on the cluster ├── mapping_reads.sh              # Alignment of reads to the reference genome ├── Mm_gtf_filt.sh                # Preprocessing/filtering of mouse GTF annotation with MITOCarta 3.0 ├── htseq_gtf_filt.sh             # Generation/filtering of HTSeq gene count tables
+├── extra/                        # Helper files not used in main pipeline ├── figuras/                      # Figures generated across the analysis ├── trim.sh                       # Read trimming and basic quality filtering on the cluster ├── Mm_gtf_filt.sh                # Preprocessing/filtering of mouse GTF annotation with MITOCarta 3.0 ├── htseq_gtf_filt.sh             # Generation/filtering of HTSeq gene count tables
 ├── 00_read_distribution.R        # Read distribution and QC plots from aligned data